-Anyway, here is a collection of some of the best places that allow you to download free images for personal or commercial needs.
+Anyway, here is a collection of some of the best places that allow you to download free images for personal and/or commercial use.

 As per a user review received in our comments, Pexels comes highly recommended.
 Its got free stock photos in quite a few categories.
 The website has a simple elegant interface with Ajax/infinity loading.
 Simply pick a photo a hit the download button to save the image.
 They offer a number of image sizes that you can choose from.
 The images all fall under creative commons license.
 If you are looking for free videos then Pexels has a separate website for that.
 You don’t need to attribute images but if you do, kindness is always appreciated.

-Unsplash is like a blog but the images… wow!
-The website is easy to use and has a search facility that makes it easy to find images directly that are unique to your needs.
-But if you keep scrolling down, you’ll see that the images are high quality and yes, of course, free to download, use and share as you wish.
+Unsplash, is like a blog and the images are nothing short of breathtaking!
+The website is easy to navigate and has a search bar that makes it easy to directly find images unique to your needs.
+What’s more?
+The images are not only creative but are also of superb quality.
+And yes, they are free to download, use and share as you wish.

 StockSnap is a great website if you want to download free images.
 All free stock photos on this website fall under the Creative Commons license which essentially means that you can copy, modify, distribute any photo (even for commercial purposes).
 The process to download image is fairly simple.
-They have a graphic editing tool by the name of Snappa as well, which is a lot like Canva if you know what that is… so do check it out if you are really into editing pictures and building image layouts.
+They have a graphic editing tool by the name of Snappa as well, which is a lot like Canva if you know what that is, so do check them out, if you are really into editing pictures and building image layouts.

 What’s different about GoodStock?
 Well, as per the owner, he publishes a new image daily, so it’s always fresh.
 All the photos are taken by him and not sourced from somewhere else, so you’re guaranteed that these are unique and won’t appear on other stock photo sites (since many of the sites just source their photos from other sites, so you see a lot of repeats).
 And, his photos don’t require any attribution.
 BUT!
 Kindness is always appreciated.
 Free images from GoodStock can be used in personal and commercial projects.

-Free Images.co.uk has a category section which shows images in thumbnail size.
-The website is clear on the license front and to download all you have to do is click on the image you want and an unwatermarked stock photo is yours to use.
-BUT… you need to give an attribute.
-So do that, and they won’t sue you ????
-You are also not allowed to redistribute or sell these images… which is a general rule about all free stock photos.
+Free Images has a section where you can view available images in thumbnail size.
+The website is clear on the license front, and to download all you have to do is, click on the image you want and an unwatermarked stock photo will be made available for you.
+However, you are required to provide attribution.
+Failure to do so could lead to legal hassles.
+Also, you are not allowed to redistribute or sell these images, which is a general rule about all free stock photos.

 Which website do you use for downloading free stock images?
-Let us know in the comments below and like before, we will check it out and add it into our list!
+Let us know in the comments section below.
+We will check them out and update our list accordingly.